The Outer Worlds weapons – damage types, special effects, detailed stats, and best weapons revealed

 - Knockout – Knocks the target to the ground, rendering them unconscious for a few seconds.

-- Execute – Has a small chance of eliminating the target.
-Thanks to the user “PuffyThePenguin” for the tip.
+- Execute – Has a small chance of eliminating the target upon targeting their weak spot.

 The Outer Worlds best weapons